Can You Get Carbon Monoxide Poisoning From An Electric Stove 2023

 What’s the one thing you’re likely to need from a cooker?

-You’re likely to need good heat production, which isn’t expected to become a problem!
+You’ll likely need good heat production, which isn’t expected to become a problem!

-A fantastic stove will work nicely, providing a tremendous quantity of warmth at the drop of a hat.
+A fantastic stove will work nicely, providing tremendous warmth at the drop of a hat.

 Could you turn it on, and off you go?